Syracuse vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Pick ATS: Syracuse (-1.5)

-Syracuse is 2-6-0 against the spread this season compared to Georgetown's 3-4-0 ATS record.
-The Orange have gone over the point total in three games, while Hoyas games have gone over five times.
-The two teams score an average of 155.9 points per game, 2.4 more points than this matchup's total.
+Syracuse is 2-6-0 against the spread, while Georgetown's ATS record this season is 3-4-0.
+The Orange have a 3-5-0 record going over the point total, while games involving the Hoyas have a record of 5-2-0 when it comes to hitting the over.
+The teams score 155.9 points per game, 4.4 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM